Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md

         > [Info] Bear in mind that all outgoing postings, such as pre-reservations, reservations or sales, are negative, and therefore they must be added to the formula with a plus sign, not a minus.

-        Below, you can a table containing the php commands used in the *Actindo Core1 Platform* and their meaning:
+        Below, you can see a table containing the php commands used in the *Actindo Core1 Platform* and their meaning:

         | php commands | Meaning |
         | ------------ | ---------------- |